 7. Bernese Oberland Region

-Think waterfalls, lakes, and dramatic peaks.
-This region includes Interlaken, Grindelwald, Lauterbrunnen, and more.
+Think of lakes, waterfalls, and steep peaks.
+Interlaken, Grindelwald, Lauterbrunnen, and more are all in this area.

 Must-See Spots: